 If the Tenant does not leave after 30 days, the New Owner can file a Motion for Writ of Possession.
-As a result, the Sherriff will remove the Tenant and their possessions.
+As a result, the Sherriff will remove them and their possessions.

 Is the Former Owner entitled to the Letter if they still live in the property?